 | Also Read: Geotechnical Instrumentation & Monitoring: Services & Types |

-Continuing to speak about his learning, Martínez emphasised the importance of having a team with diverse experience and professional profiles.
-“All these experiences put together to offer us the choice to find innovative solutions for all types of problems that our customers might face.”
+Continuing to speak about his learning, Martínez emphasized the importance of having a team with diverse experience and professional profiles.
+“All these experiences are put together to offer us the choice to find innovative solutions for all types of problems that our customers might face.”

-Not only when it comes to professional work, but Encardio-rite also takes a step towards sustainable efforts by deploying a rainwater harvesting system in the company premises or installing solar panels to provide clean energy to the manufacturing facilities.
+Not only when it comes to professional work, Encardio Rite also takes a step towards sustainable efforts by deploying a rainwater harvesting system in the company premises or installing solar panels to provide clean energy to manufacturing facilities.

-Apart from having a work culture that drives through encouragement, inclusivity, and diversity, Encardio-rite also respects and understands the personal issues, and makes an effort needed to balance work and personal life.
+Apart from having a work culture that drives through encouragement, inclusivity, and diversity, Encardio Rite also respects and understands personal issues, and makes an effort needed to balance work and personal life.